mbrown1413/PsyRender/README.md

 =========

-PsyRender (Physical Render) is a physically based rendering framework written entirely in C. It allows different rendering methods, such as ray tracing and photon mapping, to be implemented without duplicating the tedious work.
+PsyRender (Physical Render) is a physically based rendering framework written entirely in C. It allows different rendering algorithms, such as ray tracing and photon mapping, to be implemented without duplicating the tedious work.

 Compiling